 "I think it's reasonable to expect that the same kinds of things that lead to the development of eating disorders in women, do so in men," she says.
 "Internalizing a slender, idealized body type leads to body dissatisfaction."

 But despite what may seem like an evolving standard of male beauty, Flanders says that much of the development of such conditions may just be unavoidable.

 "The underlying cause for eating disorders is still not very well understood.
 We suspect, however, that there is a fairly strong genetic component," says Flanders.
-"There are also some common mental health struggles that some people with eating disorders share including low self-esteem, perfectionism, impulsive behaviour, and difficulty maintaining healthy relationships."
+"There are also some common mental health struggles that some people with eating disorders share including low self-esteem, perfectionism, impulsive behavior, and difficulty maintaining healthy relationships."

-According to organisations like ANAD and NEDIC, those with eating disorders often harbour other demons like depression and social anxiety as well.
+According to organizations like ANAD and NEDIC, those with eating disorders often harbor other demons like depression and social anxiety as well.
 While I can't claim a scapegoat for why my brain thinks this way, nor am I qualified enough to render a verdict on what should be but isn't being done to protect both boys and girls from developing such a horrible condition, I can say this: the privilege of being male has inherently become the burden of being expected to exercise it.

 In a way, being told to toughen up and "act like a man" has created a desire for me to never be satisfied and to never complain.
-While I still recognise that I have an eating disorder and probably will forever have to cope with it, it's something I've learned to manage.
+While I still recognize that I have an eating disorder and probably will forever have to cope with it, it's something I've learned to manage.

 At the end of day, even if I've learned how to cope with my fight against myself, I think it's important to speak about all of this openly.
 I also hope other men speak up so that the next generation doesn't have to deal with the standards I felt I had to, because really, even if society changes it's tune about how men should act, I'm not sure if I'll ever be able to do the same for myself.